 Beyond a resume, employers and organizations expect professional communication in all interactions.
-Use the resources on this site for further assistance with communication in the forms of cover letters, thank you notes, professional reference documents, electronic portfolios, business cards, and personal statements.
+This can occur in forms of cover letters, thank you notes, professional reference documents, electronic portfolios, business cards and personal statements.

 Now, begin your writing process:

 State why you are interested in the organization and position

 - Sell your specific skills and experiences

 The reference page is a separate document from the résumé.
 It is recommended that you have three to six professional references.
 These individuals can make or break your candidacy.
 Therefore it is important to pick people who can positively articulate your skills and abilities.